Data Types

 Option 1: prefix "Bearer " to your API key.
 The result is your Authorization header value.

-Option 2: use HTTP basic authorization, specifying apikey as your username, and your API key as your password.
+Option 2: use HTTP basic authorization with apikey as your username and your API key as your password.

 Type: String